Commonly Damaged Items: How to Avoid Casualties During Your Move

 Wrapping sculptures and ornate frames in shrink wrap to prevent surface damage.
 It is strongly recommended, however, that you rely on professionals to move art, especially if the art has a high monetary value.

 Specialized equipment for sports is often large, bulky, and easy to damage.
-One reason it breaks is because it is often packed as an afterthought.
+One reason it breaks is that it is often packed as an afterthought.
 For example, you might simply throw a pair of skis over the top of the moving load, only to have them shift during transit and get severely scratched.

 You can avoid damage to sporting equipment by making sure you have the right carrying cases for the equipment before moving day: a bag for skis, a zipper case for a tennis racket, or a case for golf clubs.
 Everything should be secured.